Live Chat Support Services Guide – Everything You Need to Know

 Customer Satisfaction (CSAT)

-Customer satisfaction score indicates how satisfied your current customers are with your product or service.
+The customer satisfaction score indicates how satisfied your current customers are with your product or service.

 It can be measured a variety of ways, but the most common is a transactional rating after contacting support.
 You might pose the following question: